 ‘The price wasn’t bad’

 In January, Joseph (the victim’s name has been changed for anonymity) contacted someone on SpareRoom about renting a room in Central London for £800 per month.

 “The price wasn’t bad for the location,” explained Joseph.

-On Zoopla, there are several rooms available to rent in the same area for £800 per month or under, so this isn’t an unrealistic price to pay.
+On Zoopla, there were several rooms available to rent in the same area for £800 per month or under at that time, so this wasn’t an unrealistic price to pay.